RIT-EVT/telemetry-database/Rampup/README.md

 To begin we will be making a simple tv color screen using Rows and Cols your screen should look like this:
 ![TV color bars](https://upload.wikimedia.org/wikipedia/commons/thumb/6/66/SMPTE_Color_Bars.svg/1200px-SMPTE_Color_Bars.svg.png)<br>
 To do this we will edit the code in App.js.
 Remove all of the code in there between the parent divs.
 Create a grid of Cols and Rows then style them to change their sizing and background colors.
-Dont worry too much about exact coloring we just want something that is recognizable.<br>
+Don't worry too much about exact coloring we just want something that is recognizable.<br>

 To run your site run the command `npm start`.
 The libraries we use are super cool and allow us to make changes to our sites live simply make the changes in your code.
 This is a very helpful thing to keep in mind when making changes to get it "just right."<br>